Fergtic/minijam-1/README.md

 **MiniJam - 8th of November**

 ### ENEMY TYPES:
-- Basic elemental bullets have been implemented
+- Basic elemental enemies have been implemented
 - Refer to design doc
+- Should we have enemies just constantly move towards the player?

 ### TASKS:
 - Allow player to shoot out absorbed spell (all spells are just objects to be instantiated when shooting out your own spell)